neondatabase/website/content/guides/feature-flags-sveltekit.md

 updatedOn: '2024-05-24T13:24:36.612Z'
 ---

 This guide covers the step-by-step process of integrating feature flags in SvelteKit apps with Postgres (powered by Neon).
 Feature flags provide a way to control the behavior of your application without deploying new code, allowing you to test and roll out new features dynamically.
-Upon completing the guide, you would have an understanding of managing and rolling out of new features (such as a hypothetical faster payment method) using dynamic feature flags integration.
+Upon completing the guide, you will understand how to manage and roll out new features using dynamic feature flag integration.

 ## Prerequisites